eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `master` - (Optional) - String - Master is the url for the kube api master.
 - `log_level` - (Optional) - Int - LogLevel is the defined logLevel.
-- `service_account_private_key_file` - (Optional) - String - ServiceAccountPrivateKeyFile the location for a certificate for service account signing.
+- `service_account_private_key_file` - (Optional) - String - ServiceAccountPrivateKeyFile is the location of the private key for service account token signing.
 - `image` - (Optional) - String - Image is the docker image to use.
 - `cloud_provider` - (Optional) - String - CloudProvider is the provider for cloud services.
 - `cluster_name` - (Optional) - String - ClusterName is the instance prefix for the cluster.